 MBSR can help you to recognize how stress affects your life and teach you ways to manage it.
 Developing a non-judgmental awareness of the present moment helps you respond – rather than react – to situations and to experience a greater sense of calm and well-being.
 Mindfulness helps you transform physically too.
 You become more aware of sensations in your body.
 You’re more able to take care of yourself, because you're in tune when something doesn’t feel right.
 You're happier, healthier and more relaxed.

-Research has shown the practice of mindfulness meditation to be beneficial in conditions such as:
+Extensive research has shown the practice of mindfulness meditation to be beneficial in conditions such as:

 - Anxiety and depression